TC308 Energy Geotechnics

 This task force category focused on the technical activities related to applications in the area of Energy Geotechnics and fundamentals.
 The following technical task forces have been initially identified.
 Task forces 1) and 2) are mainly associated with energy production; task forces 3) and 4) with energy conversion and storage; and task forces 5) and 6) with storage of highly pollutant waste from the energy sector and CO2.
 Task force 7 is associated with others geo-energy activities not contemplated in the previous task forces.
 Task force 8 focusses on fundaments of geo-energy and Task force 9 on low-carbon geotechnical engineering.
 A brief description of each task force is introduced as follows.

-T-1) Hydrate Bearing Sediments (Task leader: Sheng Dai)
+T-1) Deep See Mining (formerly Hydrate Bearing Sediments) (Task leader: Sheng Dai)

 Methane hydrate, molecules of natural gas trapped in an ice-like cage of water molecules, represents a potentially vast methane resource.
 Recent discoveries of methane hydrate in arctic and deep-water marine environments have highlighted the need for a better understanding of this substance as a natural storehouse of carbon and a potential energy resource.
 Methane hydrate deposits can also lead to large-scale submarine slope failures, blowouts, platform foundation failures, and borehole instability.
 The understanding of hydrate bearing sediments has advanced steadily over the past decade with coring and field production tests.
 Experimental, modeling, and field studies are underway to advance our understanding of this fascinating resource.
 Despite the widespread recognition of the importance of naturally occurring gas hydrates, the understanding of the fundamental hydro-thermo-chemo-geomechanical coupled processes associated with gas hydrate formation and hydrate dissociation in porous sediments remains in its infancy.